 Finding root rot is hit-and-miss.

-You may find the beginnings of root rot when you repot your plant, but this would be a coincidence.
+You may find the beginnings of rot when you repot your plant, but this would be a coincidence.

 What Are Above Ground Symptoms of Root Rot?